PawseySC/singularity-containers/_episodes/13-bio-example-mounts.md

 We'll be running a BLAST (Basic Local Alignment Search Tool) example with a container from [BioContainers](https://biocontainers.pro).
 BLAST is a tool bioinformaticians use to compare a sample genetic sequence to a database of known sequences; it's one of the most widely used bioinformatics packages.
 This example is adapted from the [BioContainers documentation](http://biocontainers-edu.biocontainers.pro/en/latest/running_example.html).

 We're going to use the BLAST image `biocontainers/blast:v2.2.31_cv2`.
-First, we'll pull the image in the path `$SIFPATH`.
+First, we'll pull the image.
 This might take up to about 10 minutes (unless you had pulled the image in advance):

 ```
-$ singularity pull --dir $SIFPATH docker://biocontainers/blast:v2.2.31_cv2
+$ singularity pull docker://biocontainers/blast:v2.2.31_cv2
 ```
 {: .bash}